medizininformatik-initiative/mii-process-feasibility/feasibility-dsf-process-docker-test-setup/README.md

   jq '.software, .implementation'
 ```

-After that, you can start the DIC-1 Business Process Engine and Blaze:
+After that, you can stop the DIC-1 FHIR Inbox log output and start the DIC-1 Business Process Engine and Blaze in the same terminal:

 ```sh
 docker-compose up -d dic-1-bpe-app && docker-compose logs -f dic-1-fhir-app dic-1-bpe-app